 Talking to family, friends or people close to you about how you feel can help.
 Health and social care professionals can also give you support.
-You might find it helpful to join a support group or talk things through with a support organisation.
+You might find it helpful to join a support group or talk things through with a support organisation (pages 82 to 89).